kayazas123/camunda-bpm-dev-docs/releases/Performing-an-Alpha-Release.md

 * current alpha version (e.g. 7.13.0-alpha2)
 * the current minor version (e.g. 7.13.0)
 * backport versions (optional, e.g. 7.12.3, 7.11.9)

+After the fixVersion has been adjusted correctly, you will need to release the JIRA version.
+Go to the [releases](https://jira.camunda.com/projects/CAM?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page) page of the CAM project and open the alpha version that you want to release.
+Check that the number of issues in this version is correct.
+When everything looks ok, hit the "Release" button at the top of the page and enter the release date.

 If you have any questions feel free to approach Thorben.
 If Thorben is not available, you can ask Michael and/or Roman.